Yago-145/VerseVisions/README.md

 ![](data/logo.png)
-## 🌟🌟Videoclip generator from a song.🌟🌟
+🌟🌟 Videoclip generator from a song. 🌟🌟

 To initialize the app open a CMD in the same directory of the project and type: